InfinityAlgo-Academy/LightHouse/CONTRIBUTING.md

 ## Contributing a patch

 If you have a contribution for our [documentation](https://web.dev/learn/#lighthouse), please submit it in the [web.dev repo](https://github.com/GoogleChrome/web.dev).

-1. Submit an issue describing your proposed change.
-1. The maintainers will respond to your issue promptly.
+Otherwise, for contributions to this repo:

-1. If your proposed change is accepted, and you haven't already done so, sign a Contributor License Agreement (see details below).
+1. First sign a Contributor License Agreement (see details below).
+1. If your issue has been discussed and it seems no one else is working on it, drop a note saying you plan to work take it.
+Feel free to ask questions.
+If your planned patch has no open issue already, it'd be best to first open an issue where you describe your idea and wait for us to give feedback.
-1. Fork the repo, develop and test your code changes.
+1. Fork the repo (unless you are a core contributor, then the preference is to use the main repo), develop and test your code changes.
 1. Ensure that your code adheres to the existing style in the sample to which you are contributing.
+1. We have quite a few files checked in that are derived from source files.
+With any change, it's good to ensure everything is up-to-date by running this command: `yarn build-report && yarn lint --fix && yarn type-check && yarn update:sample-json && yarn i18n:collect-strings`.
+1. You may also find some tests need to be updated.
+Run `yarn unit` and `yarn smoke` to ensure nothing broke.
 1. Submit a pull request.

 If you've submitted a number of significant patches, feel free to add yourself in a PR to the project's `AUTHORS` [file](https://github.com/GoogleChrome/lighthouse/blob/main/AUTHORS) in the root of the repo to be recognized for your contributions!